jdiemke/tutorials/git-basics/git-basics.md

  1 file changed, 1 insertion(+)
  create mode 100644 test.txt
 ```
-After the file has been sucessfully committed the ```git status``` command once again reveals that we have no more changes to be committed.
+After the file has been sucessfully committed the ```git status``` command reveals that we have no more changes to be committed.
 ```
 C:\git-basics\project>git status
 On branch master